DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 The first thing we'll do is install some Polymer elements.
 We can leverage [`iron-ajax`](https://elements.polymer-project.org/elements/iron-ajax) to call the API and [`paper-button`](https://elements.polymer-project.org/elements/paper-button) for the UI.

-We'll install these components using Bower:
+Install these components using Bower:

 ```
 bower install PolymerElements/iron-ajax PolymerElements/paper-button --save
 ```

-Now we need to import the elements into `home-quotes` using [HTML imports](http://webcomponents.org/articles/introduction-to-html-imports/).
+We need to import the elements into `home-quotes` using [HTML imports](http://webcomponents.org/articles/introduction-to-html-imports/).
 Since we're building web components, we want to import all the dependencies for a specific element in that element's HTML file.
 We don't want to rely on a parent element loading them first--that could create a missing dependency somwhere down the line.

 Doing this would be dangerous if we were loading scripts in the traditional way: we might get the same dependency called multiple times throughout the app.
 We would need to centralize file requests or use a dependency manager.
 However, with web components, we don't need to worry about loading the same imports multiple times because HTML imports dedupe: if an HTML import has already been loaded, it skips loading it again.